PLBMR/mentalHealthDataAnalysis/osmiMentalHealthInTech/reports/secondBlogPost/draft/draftBlogPost.md

 "Would you feel comfortable discussing a mental health disorder with your direct supervisor(s)?"_

-We see that Class $2$ generally feels comfortable discussing mental health with their direct supervisor(s).
-Class $1$ seems to feel "yes" or "maybe" comfortable with this type of discussion, and Class $3$ generally does not seem comfortable discussing mental health with a supervisor.
-Thus, this would suggest that class $2$ faces high support over mental health with their direct supervisors, and classes $1$ and $3$ face moderate and weak support respectively.
+We see class $2$ generally feels comfortable discussing mental health with their direct supervisor(s).
+Class $1$ seems to feel "yes" or "maybe" comfortable with this type of discussion, and class $3$ generally does not seem comfortable discussing mental health with a supervisor.
+This would suggest class $2$ faces high support over mental health with their direct supervisors, and classes $1$ and $3$ face moderate and weak support respectively.